tlsfuzzer/python-ecdsa/README.md

 ## Speed

-The following table shows how long this library takes to generate keypairs (`keygen`), to sign data (`sign`), to verify those signatures (`verify`), to derive a shared secret (`ecdh`), and to verify the signatures with no key-specific precomputation (`no PC verify`).
+The following table shows how long this library takes to generate key pairs (`keygen`), to sign data (`sign`), to verify those signatures (`verify`), to derive a shared secret (`ecdh`), and to verify the signatures with no key-specific precomputation (`no PC verify`).